 Location permissions were a hot topic a while ago which means consumers are already familiar with the standard location opt-in prompt.
 And since targeting with IDFA is becoming more difficult, targeting real time via location is becoming more valuable in conducting accurate targeted marketing.

 Am I required to comply simply because I am a customer of PlotProjects?

 - This will not impact the majority of customers because iOS 14.5 changes only deals with IDFA, not location permissions.
 Linking the ATT framework to the PlotProjects SDK is only needed if you use the Plot Plugin as a means for collecting/monitoring IDFAs.

 - The new prompt is only about IDFA permissions.
 Location permissions are handled through a different prompt which is not impacted.

 - Setting the IDFA value is up to the app publisher, PlotProjects only monitors the opt-ins.
 If you are a customer and would like to read more about this, please check out our documentation here: Advertising identifier – How to get started.

-With the newly rolled-out ATT, we at PlotProjects are keeping a close eye on the situation in the industry, and we support the development of alternative solutions and opportunities that will secure both user privacy and attribution post iOS 14.5.
+With the newly rolled-out ATT, we at PlotProjects are keeping a close eye on the situation in the industry, and we support the development of alternative solutions and opportunities that will secure both user privacy and attribution post iOS 14.5 changes.

-While we all may experience some impacts of IDFA blocking, you will not meet any significant challenges in your use of the PlotProjects SDK.
+While we all may experience some impacts of Apple IDFA privacy, you will not meet any significant challenges in your use of the PlotProjects SDK.
 If you have any concerns, please contact us today.